 S = Start

 Sr = Repeated start

 A = Acknowledge

-Ā = Non-acknowledge
+\bar{A} = Non-acknowledge

 P = Stop

-The Dev Addr shown in the figure represents the base address of the 8A34041.
+The Dev Addr shown in the figure represents the base address of the 8A34043.
 This 7-bit value can be set in an internal register that can have a user-defined value loaded at reset from internal OTP memory or an external EEPROM.
 The default value if those methods are not used is 1011000b.
 Note that the levels on the A0 and A1 signals can be used to control Bit 0 and Bit 1, respectively, of this address.
 There is also an option to designate the reset state of a GPIO pin to set the default value of the A2 bit of the I2C slave port base address (for information, see [Use of GPIO Pins at Reset](#)).
-These pins are available independently for each serial port.
 In I2C operation these inputs are expected to remain static.
 They have different functions when the part is in SPI mode.
 The resulting base address is the I2C bus address that this device will respond to.
 See the SERIAL.SER0_I2C bit field.